matvki/validation-laravel/README.md

     end
     end
     ```
-- then vagrant up and you have to install many things:
+- then vagrant up and you have to do some commande:

     - sudo apt update
     - sudo add-apt-repository ppa:ondrej/php